Isaace19/Capstone_Project/README.md

 ## **Description**
-OUr final project designed in godot to be a 2D turn combat style game with some fun mechanics.
+Our final project designed in godot to be a 2D turn combat style game with some fun mechanics.

 ### Naming Convention: